HughParsonage/healthyAddress/cran-comments.md

-This is a package update, potentially fixing the LLVM compiler warnings/errors
+This is a package update, fixing upcoming qs2 package and qs deprecation.

 ## R CMD check results